A diversified private markets portfolio assembled by Wilshire, an experienced fiduciary and allocator

 Comprehensive private markets exposure in a format specifically designed to improve the accredited investor and advisor investment experience: 1099s; no capital calls; low, fixed management fee.

 A continuously offered closed-end fund in a new auction-fund structure that seeks to offer shareholders annual tenders and the ability to buy and sell shares monthly*

-*Delaware Wilshire Private Markets Fund provides shareholders with the opportunity to buy and sell shares monthly through the Nasdaq Private Market auction process beginning approximately 12-18 months following the date the Fund commences operations, subject to Board approval.
-An investor's participation in the Fund is a long-term commitment, with no certainty of return.
-There can be no guarantees that a Shareholder's attempt to buy and sell the Fund Shares through the Nasdaq Private Market auction process will be successful.
-Annual tenders are at the discretion of the Board.
+*Approximately 12-18 months following the date Delaware Wilshire Private Markets Fund (DWPM Fund) commences operations, DWPM Fund may accept initial and additional purchases of shares through an auction conducted via Nasdaq Fund Secondaries (NFS).
+An investor’s participation in the Fund is a long-term commitment, with no certainty of return.
+There can be no guarantees that a shareholder’s attempt to buy and sell Fund shares through the NFS auction process will be successful.
+Periodic tenders are at the discretion of the board.
 Shares should only be acquired by investors able to commit their funds for an indefinite period.

 An investment in the Fund is speculative and involves substantial risks, including the risk of loss of a shareholder's entire investment.

 The Fund's investment objective is to provide efficient access to the private markets with the goals of offering long-term capital appreciation and current income.

 ||Monthly based on the Fund's most recent net asset value (NAV)

 ||Tax RIC (Regulated Investment Company under subchapter M of Internal Revenue Code)